Tropical Storm Colin threatens a wet weekend for Carolinas

 Separately, the center of Tropical Storm Bonnie rolled into the Pacific on Saturday after a rapid march across Central America, where it caused flooding, downed trees and forced thousands of people to evacuate in Nicaragua and Costa Rica.
 There were no immediate reports of deaths.

-By early Saturday afternoon, Bonnie was centered about 110 miles (180 kilometers) southwest of Managua, still with maximum sustained winds of 40 mph (65 kph).
-It was moving to the west at 15 mph (24 kph).
+By Saturday evening, Bonnie was centered about 130 miles (205 kilometers) west-southwest of Managua, with maximum sustained winds of 50 mph (85 kph).
+It was moving to the west at 16 mph (26 kph).

 Many Nicaraguans still remember Hurricane Joan, a powerful 1988 storm that wreaked havoc on the coast and caused almost 150 deaths in the country.